Interview has been edited for clarity.

-Cryosurgery is the use of extremely cold temperatures to treat abnormalities of tissue.
+Cryosurgery is the use of extremely cold temperatures to treat tissue abnormalities.

-We also use cryotherapy to treat verruca vulgaris.
+Dr. Singletary says that they also use cryotherapy to treat verruca vulgaris (common warts).

-We often use cryotherapy for precancerous lesions called actinic keratoses.
-These are slightly pink, rough textured growths which may be tender to the touch.
-They are most commonly present in sun exposed surfaces of middle-aged to older individuals.
+She says that cryotherapy is also often used for precancerous lesions called actinic keratoses.
+These are slightly pink, roughly textured growths that may be tender to the touch.
+They are most commonly present in sun-exposed surfaces of middle-aged to older people.

-Cryotherapy may also be used as a treatment option in patients with superficial skin cancers who are not candidates for conventional surgery.
+Cryotherapy is sometimes also used as a treatment option for patients with superficial skin cancers who are not candidates for conventional surgery, according to Dr. Singletary.

-Cryotherapy is a very commonly used treatment used in dermatology.
+Dr. Singletary confirms that cryotherapy is indeed a commonly used treatment in dermatology.